crytic/building-secure-contracts/program-analysis/echidna/Exercise-7.md

 <details>
 <summary>Solution Explained (spoilers ahead)</summary>

-The goal of the side entrance challenge is to realize that you can use the `deposit` function to repay your flashloan.
-With the current implementation the lender pool has no way of knowing if those funds are from borrowed funds or "normal" funds.
+The goal of the side entrance challenge is to realize that the contract's accounting of its ETH balance is misconfigured. `balanceBefore` is used to track the balance of the contract before the flash loan BUT `address(this).balance` is used to track the balance of the contract after the flash loan.
+Thus, you can use the deposit function to repay your flash loan while still maintaining that the contract's total balance of ETH has not changed (i.e. `address(this).balance >= balanceBefore`).
+Since the ETH that was deposited is now owned by you, you can now also withdraw it and drain all the funds from the contract.

 We instruct Echidna to do a flashloan.
 Using the `setEnableWithdraw` and `setEnableDeposit` Echidna will search for function(s) to call inside the flashloan callback to try and break the `testPoolBalance` property.

-Example deployment script using Hardhat:
+At some point Echidna will identify that if (1) `deposit` is used to pay back the flash loan and (2) `withdraw` is called right after, the `testPoolBalance` property breaks.

+To use Etheno, you can use an example deployment script like the one below via Hardhat:
 ```javascript
 const hre = require("hardhat");
 const ethers = hre.ethers;